erickcomp/php-rfcs/static-constructors.md

 #### C++
 Since its 2017 specification "C++17", C++ provides a way to declare constant expression lambdas (equivalent to PHP's closures).
-This allows leveraging this feature to initialize complex values for static variables using an `inline` with `constexpr` lambda:
+This allows leveraging this feature to initialize complex values for static properties using an `inline` with `constexpr` lambda:

 ```c++
 #include <iostream>